 Fort Erie also plays host to the second jewel of the Canadian Triple Crown, the $500,000 Prince of Wales Stakes, first run in 1929.

-The 2020 Fort Erie Prince of Wales stakes is due to take place on September 29, which will be the 85th running of the Prince of Wales stakes.
-The odds were last updated on October 2, 2020:
+The 2022 Fort Erie Prince of Wales stakes is due to take place on September 13th.
+The odds were last updated on April 21, 2022:

 It is a beautiful property just one mile from the United States border and is in the quaint and quiet town of Fort Erie in Ontario.
 The Fort Erie Race Track sits on 144 acres, has a one-mile-long dirt track, and a seven-furlong turf course.